BlitzKraft/vimDDR/README.md

 * `giant`
     Each arrow is four lines in height.
 Composed of slashes and backslashed
 * `inf`
     infinite game. 'q' to quit.
-Keeps track of score
+Keeps track of score and accuracy ( percentage )

 #### Todo
 - [x] Use figlet/toilet for larger display (~~has known bug #1~~ fixed)